 8.- You are a communication doctor and an expert in web and UX design, what inspires you the most to be part of a team like Wave?

-My doctoral thesis was about advertising and creativity in social networks at the time that I was working on Wave and designing campaigns, so I was able to transfer part of my experience to my studies and enhance my experience.
+My doctoral thesis was about advertising and creativity in social networks at the time that I was working on Wave.
+I was designing campaigns, so I was able to transfer part of my experience to my studies and enhance my experience.

 What also inspires me on Wave is being surrounded by a large team of professionals from whom I can learn about areas that I do not control directly and I can take that knowledge both to work and to my personal life.